-Interventional Cardiology Review (ICR) is a tri-annual journal aimed at assisting physicians to stay abreast of key advances and opinion in interventional cardiology practice.
+Interventional Cardiology Review (ICR) is a peer-reviewed journal which aims to assist physicians to stay abreast of key advances and opinion in interventional cardiology practice.
 ICR provides comprehensive reviews on a range of pertinent issues to support physicians in continuously developing their knowledge and effectiveness in day-to-day clinical practice.

 Led by Editor-in-Chief Simon Kennon, and underpinned by section editors and an editorial board of world-renowned physicians, ICR is comprised of peer-reviewed articles that aim to provide timely updates on the most pertinent issues interventional cardiology.

 Print ISSN: 1756-1477